AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/README.md

 * declining revenue trends,
 * and operational inefficiencies hidden inside aggregate reports.

-The data existed across transactional systems and spreadsheets — but there was no unified intelligence layer capable of transforming raw sales data into actionable business insights.
+The data existed across transactional systems and spreadsheets, but there was no unified intelligence layer capable of transforming raw sales data into actionable business insights.

 This project was built to solve that problem.